 Remember: You must always wear a helmet when you are attached to a wing.
 You can suddenly – without warning – be lifted off the ground by a gust so you must always be prepared.
 You can use a simple bicycle helmet that is available for under $20 at Wal-Mart.

-- Holding it there a few minutes
+- Hold it there and kite for a few minutes

 - Let go of the risers (NOT the brakes) and turn to face forward

 - Kite in the forward position for a minute or so with only the brakes in hand